MvdSman/mvdsman.github.io/_posts/blog/2018-03-19-Simple pairwise alignment.md

 </details>

 As you can see, several variables are initialised and the sequences A and B will be read in from a file called "*sequences.txt*". ```NW()``` is the algorithm which will align the sequences.
 Let's head to this function and see what it does!

+First, the required matrices are created and then initialised by ```init()```.
+The horizontal axis will cover sequence A and the vertical axis sequence B. After this, the ```alignment()``` function will actually align the two sequences *from the back to the front*: this will sometimes result in a somewhat counterintuitive global alignment.
+The execution time is being calculated for evaluation purposes, but can easily be skipped by editing it yourself.

+After the calculations, the matrices and alignment are optionally printed and the results are exported together with the used parameters.
+Some print/export operations are not written in a seperate function and the reason is quite simple: I sadly didn't have the time to convert them in a function.

+Printing of the alignment is done using a more biologically relevant method: nucleotides *n* through *n+align_nuc* of aligned sequences A and B are printed below each other iteratively, giving more insight in the alignment.

 <details>
   <summary class="summary">Toggle C++ code</summary>